 This course explores the praxis of evangelism from the context of the individual faith-sharer and the local church.
 The course examines the biblical, theological, and historical foundations for evangelism, church growth, and church planting to include various concepts, models, techniques, and methods used by disciple-making congregations.
 Students will also explore how the local church partners in world evangelization.William P. Payne, PhD email@example.com 419-289-5865

 This course presents the mission of God (mission Dei) and lays biblical, theological, and practical foundations for its conceptualization.
 It also exposes students to the worldwide context as it explores issues related to Christian missions, the intersection of Christianity and world religions, and the global church.William P. Payne, PhD firstname.lastname@example.org 419-289-5865

-This study focuses on the content, interpretation, and theology of the books of the Old Testament canon from Genesis through 2 Kings.
-Besides concerted study in the biblical text, the course explores aspects of the history, societies, and literature of the ancient Near East relevant to the interpretation of these books and their reception in the New Testament.L.
+This study focuses on the content, interpretation, and theology of the books of the Old Testament canon from Chronicles through Malachi.
+It will also explore the ancient Near Eastern context for these books and their relevance for the New Testament.L.
 Daniel Hawk, PhD firstname.lastname@example.org 419-289-5172

 This course is designed to introduce students to the historic practices of pastoral care and counseling as set forth both in scripture and in church history.
 Pastoral care will be viewed as involving interactions with individuals and groups of people needing pastoral care; equipping the people of Christ to care for one another; and helping the local church embrace its responsibility to the surrounding community and the wider world.
 This course will also explore preliminary intervention in pastoral counseling, helping students to practice basic counseling skills and mobilize lay people in the local church to engage in a broad range of care giving ministries.
 (Ministry Cohort Course)